Nanyang Nature Society (NYNS) is a CCA dedicated to nature and environmental causes.

 Advocate for environmental causes and fight for our planet!

-Nanyang Nature Society has an advocacy focus group which aims to educate the school and local community on environmental issues.
-In 2020, the group ran two campaigns to educate the school about Fast Fashion and Food Waste.
+Nanyang Nature Society has an advocacy focus group which aims to educate the school on environmental issues.
+In 2021, the group ran several campaigns to educate the school about topics such as Recycling and Food Waste.
 Our upcycling focus group also does their part to save our planet by collecting, donating and recycling used pens, Chinese New Year containers, old clothes and old textbooks.

 Participate in competitions!

 - The Jane Goodall Institute Roots & Shoots Project Awards